Paul-Cheeseman/Stream3-Project/README.md

 - The code to switch the annonymous session to signed in user (PUT IT IN!)
 - Safety, can't checkout without an address or credit card
 - Mention where I have put required JavaScript for project
-- Mention about it being "app-ified" - DO IT
 - If stock level has reduced since last log in, if a customer has a stored cart, the item is removed from the cart and customer informed.
 - If at checkout and stock levels have changed, adjustments made to stock and delivery and highlighted to customer